 Mary SearchfieldEducation Development

 While Mary doesn't enjoy writing her bio, she does love the opportunity to adapt and present some of Wildsight's amazing environmental education school programs (Beyond Recycling, Winter Wonder).
 She started work in environmental education in the last century as an interpreter for the Friends of Mt.
 Revelstoke and Glacier National Parks, has degrees in Biology and Education, and is currently working on her Masters in Environmental Education and Communication.

 The Know Your Watershed program in Valemount has given Kim Thorn a welcome opportunity to share program and personal knowledge with the community’s youth, in the strong belief that supporting their understanding of water and watersheds now, will lead to more water-wise adults.
 Kim has lived for over 35 years in the area and loves her rural life, which brings her regularly into contact with forest and aquatic wildlife.

 Drawn west by the mountains, Kim feels most at home amongst the trees.
 Coming from Calgary, and having grown up mostly in Ottawa, she is very excited to have escaped big city life and finally call Invermere home.
 With a background in environmental education, Kim brings varied experience in community engagement, program development, and volunteer management.
-Along with an MA in Environmental Education and Communications, her enthusiasm for outdoor activities and passion for connecting people with the natural world, promise to bring a new energy to Wildsight and to Invermere.
+Along with an MA in Environmental Education and Communications, Kim has plenty of enthusiasm for outdoor activities and passion for connecting people with the natural world.

 Janette Vickers loves sharing her passion for wild places.
 Janette has been engaging students in an outdoor classroom and creating meaningful, hands-on experiences in Revelstoke for 10 years.
 Janette can usually be found outside hiking and biking or swimming at a local water hole.
 She is always ready to play a game of camouflage!